 Oral thrush is a yeast infection of the inside of the mouth.
-Its classical symptom is the appearance of creamy white spots on the tongue or insides of the cheeks.
-Oral thrush can cause discomfort but is usually not a serious condition.
+Its main symptom is the appearance of creamy white spots on the tongue or insides of the cheeks.
+Oral thrush can cause discomfort but is not usually a serious condition.
 Treatment options include warm salt water mouth rinses and pharmacy medications.

-General informationOral thrush (also known as oral candidiasis or candida) occurs when a yeast infection develops on the tongue and inside of the mouth.
+General informationOral thrush occurs when a yeast infection develops on the tongue and inside of the mouth.
 It can occur at any age but most commonly affects infants and the elderly.

-Oral thrush is generally a benign condition in healthy people but may be problematic in those with weakened immune systems or it can be a sign of weakened immunity.
+Oral thrush is generally a benign condition in healthy people but may cause problems for those with weakened immune systems.
+It can also be a sign of weakened immunity.

-In people with lowered immunity, thrush may spread to the tonsils or back of the throat (oropharyngeal thrush), which may make it difficult to swallow.
-Left untreated, oral thrush can lead to a serious infection affecting the blood, heart, brain, eyes, bones, or other parts of the body (systemic candidiasis or candida).
+In people with lowered immunity, thrush may spread to the tonsils or back of the throat, which may make swallowing difficult.
+And left untreated, oral thrush can spread further and lead to a serious infection affecting the blood, heart, brain, eyes, bones, or other parts of the body.

 Oral thrush in adults is not contagious.
 However, infants with oral thrush can pass on the infection to their mother’s nipples during breastfeeding.

-CausesOral thrush is due to overgrowth of a candida yeast, usually candida albicans, on the moist surfaces that line the inside of the mouth and tongue.
+CausesOral thrush is due to overgrowth of a candida yeast on the moist surfaces that line the inside of the mouth and tongue.